heavyblotto/memorativa/docs/i-vision.md

    1.5.
 Social media, its limitations, and the need for a new model

    1.6.
+The computer, AI, and automated thinking

+   1.7.
 Ars Memorativa

-   1.7.
-The computer, AI, and automated thinking

    1.8.
 The Glass Bead Game

    1.9.
-Astrology as heuristic
+Astrology

+   1.10.
+Conclusion to the introduction

-2. Application Description
+2. Game Description

    2.1.
-Application overview
+Game overview

    2.2.
 How it works

       2.2.1.
+How to play

+      2.2.2.
 Step 1: Register for free

-      2.2.2.
+      2.2.3.
 Step 2: Add a bookmark

-      2.2.3.
+      2.2.4.
 Step 3: Interact with the AI

-      2.2.4.
-Step 4: Find a location for your bookmark

       2.2.5.
 Navigation and assistance